AdobeDocs/experience-manager-cloud-manager.es-ES/help/release-notes/current.md

 <!-- There are no significant new features or bug fixes in the May Cloud Manager release. -->

-La próxima versión está planificada para el viernes, 04 de septiembre de 2025.
+La próxima versión está planificada para el 4 de septiembre de 2025.

 <!-- SAVE FOR FUTURE POSSIBLE USE There are no significant new features or bug fixes in the May Cloud Manager release. -->